Our Mission

 Jenny writes …

-In 2016 I was studying at Bible college full time and started to volunteer one day a week at a foodbank in Lilydale.
-I had the privilege of meeting and assisting people who were struggling to make ends meet.
-I also had my eyes well and truly opened to the issue of homelessness in my community.
-I had no idea just how many people, who were my neighbours, were sleeping in cars, in the open, on friend’s couches, or in sheds and porches.
-I had lived in the Lilydale and Mount Evelyn area for eight years and was completely oblivious.
+In 2016 whilst volunteering at a foodbank in Lilydale, I had the privilege of meeting and assisting people who were struggling to make ends meet and had my eyes well and truly opened to the issue of homelessness in my community.
+In my mind, this was a city issue, not one experienced amongst the leafy rail trails and wineries of the Yarra Valley.
+It turned out that there were men, women and children, who were my neighbours, sleeping in cars, in parks and reserves, on friend’s couches, or in sheds and on porches.

 Be the Church – work together (1 Cor 12: 27)